For parents and carers

 Infant mental health involves thinking about the world from the baby’s point of view.
 It considers the ways babies and toddlers learn to think and understand, and how they learn to feel, show and control their emotions.

-Lots of different things can be stressful for the parent or carer, the baby or toddler or both of them.
+Lots of different things can be stressful for the parent or carer, the infant or both of them.
 This might change how they relate to each other.
-Sometimes it may affect a baby’s or toddler’s growth and development because of:
+Sometimes it may affect an infant's growth and development because of:

 • Something traumatic happening (e.g. a hurtful, shocking or painful event)